Discover more from benn.substack

 We had a choice: Do we tell these companies—potential customers, at a time when we only had a few dozen—that we can't work with them until they buy a database and figure out how to load stuff into it?
 Or do we connect directly to their SaaS services, extract data out of tools like Salesforce, and try solve the entire problem ourselves?

 On the roof of a bike shop in SoMa, we decided on the former.
 Redshift was becoming popular; everyone, we predicted, would have a warehouse soon.
 And it was getting easier to fill it with data.
-A small explosion of cloud ETL startups—Fivetran, Alooma, Xplenty, ETLeap, and Blendo—had launched recently, and data collection tools like Segment and Snowplow were starting to write directly to Redshift.
+A small explosion of cloud ETL startups—Fivetran, Alooma, Xplenty, ETLeap, and Blendo1—had launched recently,2 and data collection tools like Segment3 and Snowplow were starting to write directly to Redshift.
 Our view was two-fold: Data warehousing and ingestion will get solved by other companies, and the ELT market, which we thought provided an undifferentiated syncing service between a handful of SaaS apps and databases, wasn’t a business worth getting into.

 Eight years later, we were half right.
 Other companies certainly solved both of these problems.
 But we got the size of the ELT market wrong.
 As SaaS adoption blew up, so too did demand to pull data from these services into a database.
 ELT products were no longer extracting data from a few apps; they were extracting data from hundreds.